abrarsheikhsony/SFDC-streaming-api-events/README.md

 ## Prerequisites
 <ul>
 <li>The user must have API Enabled permission.</li>
-<li>The user must enable Streaming API and Dynamic Streaming Channel Creation permissions under the User Interface section in Setup.</li>
+<li>The user must enable <b>Streaming API and Dynamic Streaming Channel Creation</b> permissions under the User Interface section in Setup.</li>
 <li>The user must have Read permission on the Push Topic standard object to receive notifications.</li>
 <li>The user must have Create permission on the Push Topic standard object to create and manage PushTopic records.</li>
 <li>The user must have Author Apex permission to create a PushTopic from the Developer Console.</li>